krikun98/jorian840/README.md

 ## Disclaimer

+This is a modified version of Joric's Jorian.

+This release was not tested yet.

-The keyboard layout is derived from the [Jian layout](http://www.keyboard-layout-editor.com/#/gists/4b6c2af67148f58ddd6c6b2976c4370f) (just visually, there was no actual copying involved).
+The keyboard layout was derived from the [Jian layout](http://www.keyboard-layout-editor.com/#/gists/4b6c2af67148f58ddd6c6b2976c4370f) (just visually, there was no actual copying involved).
 Please buy the Jian from its author, [/u/KgOfHedgehogs](http://reddit.com/u/KgOfHedgehogs) at [the official store](https://killswit.ch)

 ## Features